Ohio’s new distracted driving law goes into effect Tuesday

 “We just ask people to do whatever you can do,” Hitchens said.
 “You know, if it includes putting a phone in the back seat so that you aren’t tempted to, you know, try to grab it then.”

 The law comes with a 6-month grace period.
-In that time, officers will attempt to educate drivers to break distracted driving habits before issuing any penalties.
+During that time, officers will attempt to educate drivers to break distracted driving habits before issuing any penalties.